-This is best shown by way of the following example.

-This is best shown by way of the following example.
-The landlord owns commercial premises and the tenant is leasing the premises for twelve years.
-In year six, the tenant decides to slim down their business activities, take a break or sublet the premises at a higher rent than his rent to the landlord.
+A landlord owns a commercial premises and their tenant is leasing the premises for 12 years.
+In year 6 of the lease, the tenant decides they want to sublet the business premises because they want to slim down their business activities, take a break or sublet for a higher rent than the landlord’s rent.